camilocorreaUdeA/go-training/A_tour_of_Go/Basic_types_and_Variables.md

 Try the code online [here](https://goplay.space/#7ERm0Wv7Vy8)

-### Function declarations
+### Declaring functions

 A function is a block of code that performs a specific task.
-A function takes an input, performs some calculations on the input, and generates an output
+A function takes an input, performs some operations on the input, and generates an output.
-A function can take zero or more arguments.
+A function can take zero or more input arguments.
+And also return zero or more output values.
-In this example, add takes two parameters of type int.
+In this example, the function add takes two input parameters of type int.

 ```golang
 package main